Kikobeats/whoops/README.md

 - An easy way to create qualified errors.
 - Using the standard `Error` interface in browser and NodeJS.
-- Attach extra information, depending of your case of use.
+- Attach extra information, being flexible with whatever user case.

 This library is a compromise to provide a clean API for use `Error` native class.